ggpal71/Unemployment-Exploration/README.md

+UNEMPLOYMENT EXPLORATION
-In this exploration, we will look at trends and statistics regarding Unemployment and Labor Participation across all 50 states in The United States.
-This notebook will also consist of many visualizations to make it easier to see trends and data.
+In this exploration, we will examine trends and statistics regarding Unemployment and Labor Participation across all 50 states in the United States.
+This notebook will also include many visualizations to help us visualize trends and data.